-Documentation for RsyncUI’s main features including synchronization, quick tasks, restore, profiles, scheduling, and parameters.
+Documentation for RsyncUI’s main features including synchronization, snapshots, restore, profiles, scheduling, quick tasks, and rsync parameters.

 This is the multi-page printable view of this section.
 Click here to print.